open-eid/allkirjastamisteenus/Business-description.md

 ## What is it?

 Digital Signature Gateway service (Riigi allkirjastamisteenus) is a service for creating and signing ASIC-E and BDOC containers in a HASHCODE form.

-The service supports signing with Estonian ID-Card/e-token and with Estonian Mobile-ID.
+The service supports signature creation with Estonian ID-card/e-token (signing with ID-card/e-token must be still implemented in e-service) and with Estonian Mobile-ID.

 The service also supports validation of ASIC-E, BDOC and DDOC containers in hashcode form.